oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Windows.md

 ```

 #### For Fedora 25+
-- Install JDK 8 by this command on the terminal:
+- Install JDK 8 by running this command on the terminal:
 ```
 sudo dnf install java-1.8.0-openjdk
 ```
-- Set default Java version to jdk-8 by running the following command `sudo update-alternatives --config java` and selecting the number with jdk-8.
+- Set the default Java version to jdk-8 by running the following command `sudo update-alternatives --config java` and selecting the number with jdk-8.

 **Python 2**